Reza-Ardestani/Combinatorial-Optimization-Network-Analysis/sudoku project/README.md

-In this mini project we want to achieve:
+In this mini project we want to:
 - Sovle the classic 9*9 Sudoku problem using *Interger Programming*
 - Send/Recieved data to/from *GAMS* software using *Python AIP*
 ----------------------